 Taxes.
-All charges and payments set forth in this “Compensation to EESI” section are exclusive of any Taxes, and such taxes shall be added to any such charges consistent with the Agreement.
+All charges and payments set forth in this “Compensation to EESI” section are exclusive of any Taxes, and such Taxes shall be added to any such charges consistent with the Agreement.

 SPECIAL TERMS AND CONDITIONS:

+[note: identify, inter alia, any credit requirement and any Initial Utility Power Agreement in this section]

 This Transaction Agreement is being provided pursuant to and in accordance with the Agreement and constitutes part of and is subject to all of the terms and provisions of such Agreement.
 Please obtain the execution of this Transaction Agreement by an authorized representative of Customer and return an executed original to EESI.
 In the event Customer alters the terms of this Transaction Agreement in any manner, there will be no Transaction pursuant to this Transaction Agreement.